CodeDifferently/piano-lecture/README.md

     }
 ```
-In the `style.css` you have the option to alter the type of font, color, spacing, and how bold it appears.
-Adjust each one of them
+Here we have the selector `<h1>` which has many properties that can be altered.
+Here we see a property `color` with an
+hex value of `#ffffff`, which is white.
+We can either type the word of the color we want or use the hex value.
+You can use
+Google to search for the hex value of all colors.
+You can also visit <a href="www.coolors.co">coolors.co</a> Be sure not to
-to see the different changes.
+erase the colon before or the semicolon after the value.
+Adjust each property's value to see the different changes to the
+title.
 Cool, isn't it?

 ### Changing the background
 Now that you have the title designed, let's look at the background.
-Since everything displayed on a webpage must be inside of the
+Since everything displayed on a webpage must be inside of
-`<body>` tag, we will look for the "body" selector in our `style.css`.
-Here we see a property `background-color` with an hex value of
+the `<body>` tag, we will look for the "body" selector in our CSS.
+You can change to background color using the hex value or
-`#eee`, which is white.
-We can either type the word of the color we want or use the hex value.
-You can use Google to search for the hex
-value of all colors.
+typing the color.

 ```CSS
 body {